Skip to content

 • Guides self-harm or suicide

 Content that describes, encourages, or supports self-harming behaviour or suicide in any form.
-For futher guidance, please refer to ‘keeping children safe in education’.
+For further guidance, please refer to ‘Keeping children safe in education’.

 • Encourages harmful behaviour